kotsky/py-libs/string/DESCRIPTION.md

 - Find min number of operation to be done to get string2 from string1.
 DP method.
 [Min Number Of Edits](https://github.com/kotsky/programming-exercises/blob/master/Dynamic%20Programming/Min%20Number%20Of%20Edits.py)
 ### Compression
 Main idea here is often to split string, and then to build back with certain modification using .join method.
-- Convert 'Have a power in your soul' to 'Have%20a%20power%20in%20your%20soul'.
+- Convert 'Have a power in your soul' into 'Have%20a%20power%20in%20your%20soul'.
 - Compress sequence of same letters into shorter format like 'aaabb' to 'a3b2'.
 [Word Compression](https://github.com/kotsky/programming-exercises/blob/master/String/Word%20Compression.py)
 ### Rotation